SkiFire13/lcd-presentation/main.typ

 #slide(title: [ `Send` and `Sync` ])[
   - Traits automatically implemented based on fields

-  - `Send` allows sending a value to a different thread
+  - `Send` allows moving a value to a different thread

   - `Sync` allows sharing a value between different threads ]